In my Grilling Life’s guide to mastering zone grilling methods, I’ll be teaching you the most essential skill to master your grill.

 Whole vegetables, such as baking potatoes and corn on the cob, cook beautifully with indirect heat.

-- Charcoal grill or Smoker is sectioned off by the number of briquettes/pan of water that creates steam and will make your charcoal grill work like a smoker.
+Cooking with indirect heat on a charcoal grill, make sure your charcoal grill or smoker is sectioned off by the number of briquettes/pan of water that creates steam and will make your charcoal grill work like a smoker.

 As you can see, and if you checked out the videos, grill zones allow the heat to circulate and cook pieces of meat or vegetables directly and indirectly over the heat.

 Trust us; it will make more sense once you start making your grill zones.